 If you’re tempted to skip a legal consultation by relying on an online calculator to value your claim, you may want to think again.
 These calculators use aggregated data from other personal injury claims to assess the value of a generic claim.
 Because they have no way to account for the individual and unique circumstances of your claim, the number they produce is unlikely to have much, if any, relationship to any eventual settlement or judgment.

-Hire A Trusted Personal Attorney
+Hire A Trusted Personal Attorney in Florida

 Personal injury attorneys work on a contingency basis, which means that you aren’t obligated to pay them unless you recover damages from the defendant.
 This means that if you or a loved one has been injured, you have nothing to lose and everything to gain by consulting with a personal injury attorney.
 At my firm, Andrew Pickett Law, we do everything in our power to get you and your family the peace of mind you deserve.
 Call me today to see how I can help bring value to your case.
 321.503.4014.